ts2python Documentation¶

 as json can simply be deserialized by Python-code as long as you know the

-type of the root data structure beforehand, e.g.:
+type of the root data structure beforehand.
+Say, the root data structure

 import json